buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Entities/IfcSolarDevice.md

 # IfcSolarDevice

-A solar device converts solar radiation into other energy such as electric current or thermal energy.
+A solar device converts solar radiation into other energy such as electric current or thermal energy.<!-- end of definition -->

 > HISTORY New entity in IFC4

 { .note}
 >